-The U.S. Consumer Product Safety Commission (CPSC) is warning people not to buy or use a type of vape battery that carries the risk of causing fires and explosions.
+The U.S. Consumer Product Safety Commission (CPSC) is warning people not to buy or use a type of vape battery that risks causing fires and explosions.
 Warnings have been issued over individual 18650 lithium-ion battery cells without protection circuits.
 According to a news report, the CPSC says it is working with e-commerce sites like eBay to remove listings of these batteries, which are used in vapes, e-cigarettes, flashlights, and even some toys.

 Dangerous Vape Batteries

 The agency warned that the battery cells might have exposed metal positive and negative terminals that can short-circuit when they come into contact with metal objects such as keys or loose change in a person’s pocket.
 Once shorted, loose cells can overheat and experience what is known as “thermal runway,” igniting the cell’s internal materials and forcibly expelling burning contents.
-This could result in fires, explosions, serious injuries, and even death, the CPSC stated.
+The CPSC stated that this could result in fires, explosions, serious injuries, and even death.

 Product Liability Issues